minvws/nl-covid19-notification-app-website/_includes/content/en/1-6-werkt-coronamelder-op-mijn-tel.md

-De app werkt op 98% van alle telefoons.
+The app works on 98% of all phones.

-**Android**: CoronaMelder werkt op de meeste Android-telefoons met versie 6 of nieuwer.
+**Android**: The CoronaMelder app works on most Android phones running version 6 or higher.

-**iPhone**: CoronaMelder werkt op Apple iPhones met het besturingssysteem iOS 13.5 of nieuwer. iOS 13.5 kan geïnstalleerd worden op de iPhone 6s, iPhone SE en nieuwer.
-SSinds februari 2021 is de CoronaMelder-app ook beschikbaar op Apple iPhone 5S en 6.
-Update eerst je iPhone 5S en 6 naar besturingssysteem iOS 12.5.
-Daarna kun je CoronaMelder downloaden en activeren.
+**iPhone**: Until recently, CoronaMelder only worked on Apple iPhones running the operating system iOS 13.5 or higher.
+It is possible to install iOS 13.5 on the iPhone 6s, iPhone SE and all newer models.
+Good news:, since 25 February, the CoronaMelder app has also been available on Apple iPhone 5S and 6.
+To install the CoronaMelder app, you need to update your iPhone 5S or 6 to the iOS 12.5 operating system.